SugiharaLab/EDM_Documentation/docs/index.md

 EDM is a toolkit for analyzing time series of nonlinear dynamical systems, with primary applications of forecasting and causal inference.

-An overview of the algorithms provided is provided below and a more in-depth tutorial will be provided further in the documentation.
+An overview of the algorithms comprising the EDM framework is provided below and a more in-depth tutorial exists further in the documentation.

 The EDM algorithms are available in Python and R, in the packages pyEDM and rEDM, respectively.